zchelalo/saloncito/README.md

 ### Proto files
 If you need to generate the proto files in each submodule, run `./scripts/create_proto_files.sh`.

+### Test endpoints
+To test the application endpoints, run `./scripts/test_endpoints.sh`.
+Make sure the application is running.

 *Note: If any script doesn't have permissions, you will need to grant them by running `chmod +x ./scripts/script.sh.`*